-Fans of sports go around the world, visiting famous sights and fields, stadiums or events.
+Fans of sports go around the world to support their favorite teams (although they most often do so by betting with a Betfair bonus), visiting famous sights and fields, stadiums or events.
 If you are a fan of sports, you will want to visit almost any event from any sport.
 But, that means splitting yourself into at least a hundred different versions and going throughout the world to explore it and see all the sports event at once.
 That being impossible, you need to be a bit more specific and choose your locations wisely.
 If you plan on visiting Europe and want to see some of its amazing sports events, here is a short list of some of the more interesting ones.

 St. Andrews – Scotland